Hollywood Hotel: Early years

 Whitley surrounded the hotel with 3 acre of cultivated gardens.
 He operated the establishment as a country resort hotel as the developing community of Hollywood first established itself.

 In 1906 the heiress Almira Hershey, who was then living in a mansion on Bunker Hill in Downtown Los Angeles, took a buggy ride to see the hotel that was being advertised in the Los Angeles Times.
 She was so impressed with the Hollywood Hotel she decided to buy it.
-She hired Margaret J. Anderson who had worked for her at the Darby and the Fremont Hotels, which Hershey owned, as the manager.
+She hired Margaret J. Anderson who had worked for her at the Darby and the Fremont Hotels, which Hershey owned, as manager.
 Under Anderson's management, the hotel expanded from 16 rooms to 250 and became well known in the area, but the two women had a contentious relationship and Anderson left to move to the Beverly Hills Hotel in 1912.

 Motion picture era

 The fame of the Hollywood Hotel, like that of Hollywood, came from its identification with the Hollywood movie industry, beginning in the 1910s.
 Those who stayed at the hotel included Jesse Lasky, Carl Laemmle, Louis B. Mayer, Harry Warner, and Irving Thalberg.
 Producers, directors, writers and technicians held conferences on the broad verandas.

 There was a 'stream' of silent film movie stars and movie moguls passing through.
-Some of the movie industry people resided in the hotel, and many attended the dances held Thursday nights in the ballroom.
+Some of the movie industry people resided in the hotel, and many attended the dances held on Thursday nights in the ballroom.
 It was considered "the" place to be seen and the cultural center of Hollywood.
 To identify where certain people regularly sat to dine, the hotel had stars with the names of celebrities painted on the ceiling above their tables.

 Among the scores of movie stars who stayed at the Hollywood Hotel through the years was Rudolph Valentino, who lived in room 264.
 He met his first wife, Jean Acker, in the hotel, where they were married in 1919 and spent their honeymoon.
 Other stars included Ethel Barrymore, Norma Shearer, and Valentino's second wife Natasha Rambova.
 The hotel also hosted notable guests from beyond Los Angeles and the United States.